xtermjs/xterm.js/node-test/README.md

-Cursory test that 'xterm-core' works:
+Cursory test that 'xterm-headless' works:

 ```
 # From root of this repo